Celebrate Black History Month!

 These extraordinary visionaries helped to shape, impact, and enrich the world in which we all live in, because Black history is American history!

-Tune in to both WRRC-FM and WRRC2 daily, from February 1 to 28, to hear a different milestone moment every hour from African Americans, you may not have ever heard about before but had a profound influence on the world and every milestone is voiced by Rider University students.
+Tune in to both WRRC-FM and WRRC2 daily, during Black History Month, from February 1 to 28, to hear a different milestone moment from African Americans you may not have ever heard about before but had a profound influence on the world every hour.
+Every milestone is voiced by Rider University students.

-This year’s Milestones in African American History will be produced by 107.7 The Bronc staff members Jaden and Ellis Foreman.
+This year’s Milestones in African American History will be produced by 107.7 The Bronc staff member, Lathan Gil.

 Here are some of the African Americans being featured this month on 107.7 The Bronc and 107.7 The Bronc Retro: